 While many people on Twitter might think #ScamLikely is a new Apple feature, this service is not limited to iPhone users.
-Scam ID works on Android phones as well, so you can grab the new Samsung Galaxy S8 and get the exact same protection on the T-Mobile network.
+Scam ID works on Android phones as well, so you can grab the new Samsung Galaxy and get the exact same protection on the T-Mobile and MetroPCS networks.

 Subscribers can also opt into “Scam Block,” which uses PrivacyStar’s database to block known scammers from ever reaching a customer’s phone.
-When customers enable Scam Block, T-Mobile will stop scam calls before they even have the chance to ring.
-These protections are free, powered by patent-pending technology built right into the Un-carrier’s advanced network by FONES, which means scam blocking works on every single phone on T-Mobile’s network.
+When customers enable Scam Block, T-Mobile and MetroPCS will stop scam calls before they have the chance to ring.
+These protections are free, powered by patent-pending technology built right into the Un-carrier’s advanced network, which means scam blocking works on every single phone on their network.

-To activate these features, T-Mobile users can dial the following codes from their smartphone:
+To activate these features, T-Mobile and MetroPCS users can dial the following codes from their smartphones:

 - #ONI# (#664#): Enables Scam ID